lee88688/aider-composer/README.md

 You can add multiple models and switch between them in the settings page.
 When you switch model or add new model, you need to **click save button** on top right to take effect.

 ![multiple-models](./resources/multiple-model.png)

+#### VSCode Remote

+This extension supports VSCode Remote, but you need to set `aider-composer.pythonPath` to the Python executable path in the remote server.
+And the most important thing is you need to install `Python` and the required packages `pip install aider-chat flask` in the <mark>remote server</mark>.

 ---